WATonomous/terraform-provider-gitlab/docs/resources/pages_domain.md

 <a id="nestedblock--certificate"></a>
 ### Nested Schema for `certificate`

-Required:
+Optional:

 - `certificate` (String) The certificate in PEM format with intermediates following in most specific to least specific order.

-Optional:

 - `expired` (Boolean) Whether the certificate is expired.